[Roster Analysis]: NBA Depth Charts 2025-2026

 PG SG SF PF C

-Davion Mitchell Tyler Herro Andrew Wiggins Nikola Jovic Bam Adebayo
+Davion Mitchell Tyler Herro Norman Powell Andrew Wiggins Bam Adebayo

-Kasparas Jakucionis Norman Powell Pelle Larsson Jaime Jaquez Kel’el Ware
+Kasparas Jakucionis Pelle Larsson Jaime Jaquez Nikola Jovic Kel’el Ware

 Dru Smith Simone Fontecchio Keshad Johnson